dotaxis/node-googlehacker/README.md

 ## To Do
 - Better error handling
-- Proxying
-- May switch to using Custom Search API if we keep getting CAPTCHA'd
+- Switch to Headless Chrome using Puppeteer for Google Searching (reCAPTCHA is busting my balls)